Synkied/ant-design/docs/react/migration-v5.en-US.md

 ### less migration

-If you using antd less variables, you can use compatible package to covert it into v4 less variables and use less-loader to inject them:
+If you are using antd less variables, you can use compatible package to convert it into v4 less variables and use less-loader to inject them:

 ```js
 const { theme } = require('antd/lib');